vishalvaka/SoloRAG/README.md

     ...
     environment:
       - OLLAMA_URL=http://localhost:11434
-      # Uncomment and set the model you want to use.
+      # Set the model you want to use.
       - OLLAMA_MODEL=mistral:7b-instruct-q5_K_M
 ```
 When you next run `docker compose -f docker/compose.yaml up`, the entrypoint script will automatically pull the specified model.

-> ⏳ **First-time startup can take a few minutes** because Ollama needs to download the LLM weights (~4-6 GB).
+> ⏳ **First-time startup can take a few minutes** because Ollama may need to download LLM weights.
+We default to a small model to minimise this.
 You can monitor progress with:
 >
 > ```bash
 > docker compose logs -f backend